sass/perl-libsass/README.md

 CSS::Sass
 =========

-### Compile .scss and .sass files using libsass
+### Compile .scss and .sass files using LibSass

-CSS::Sass provides a perl interface to [libsass][1], a fairly complete Sass compiler written in C++.
-It is currently around ruby sass 3.3/3.4 feature parity and heading towards full 3.4 compatibility.
+CSS::Sass provides a perl interface to [LibSass][1], a nearly complete Sass compiler written in C++.
+It is currently at ruby sass 3.4 feature parity and heading towards 3.5 compatibility.
 It can compile .scss and .sass files.

 [1]: https://github.com/sass/libsass